IATI/IATI-Developer-Documentation/access.rst

 * https://groups.google.com/forum/#!msg/iati-technical/oHu8alQJxZQ/C-aJWw4BB-oJ

+.. _block_user_agents:

 Blocking User Agents
 --------------------

-Some publishers web servers will block certain user agents, and sometimes IP addresses.
+Some publishers' web servers will block certain user agents, and sometimes IP addresses.
 This is probably a result of automated systems looking for "malicious" activity.
 This blocking is problematic, because one of the strengths of IATI data is that it can be programmatically downloaded.

 Server Side Caching
 -------------------

-Some publishers data is served behind caching software, most commonly `Varnish <https://www.varnish-cache.org/>`__.
+Some publishers' data is served behind caching software, most commonly `Varnish <https://www.varnish-cache.org/>`__.
 This can be problematic, because the most recent version may not be served.